umbraco/UmbracoDocs/14/umbraco-cms/customizing/extending-overview/extension-registry/extension-manifest.md

 The primary way is to declare it as part of the [Umbraco Package Manifest](../../package-manifest.md).

-Additionally there is two Extension types which can be used to register other extensions.
+Additionally, two Extension types can be used to register other extensions.

 A typical use case is to declare one main Extension Manifest as part of the [Umbraco Package Manifest](../../package-manifest.md).
 Such main Extension Manifest would be using one of the following types:

-### Using `bundle` to declare other Extension Manifest
+### The `bundle` extension type

 The Bundle extension type can be used for declaring multiple Extension Manifests with JavaScript in a single file.